-event\s\data\tlast\missing: enabled when tlast is set to vector-based for the input DATA channel; this event signal is asserted on the last transaction of an incoming vector is s\axis\data\tlast is not asserted.
+event_s_data_tlast_missing: Enabled when tlast is set to vector-based for the input DATA channel; this event signal is asserted on the last transaction of an incoming vector when s_axis_data_tlast is not asserted.

-event\s\data\tlast\unexpected: enabled when tlast is set to vector-based or packet-based when down converting for the input DATA channel; this event signal is asserted on any transaction when s\axis\data\tlast asserted unexpectedly.

-event\s\data\chanid\incorrect: enabled when the tuser mode selects tuser to have a chan ID field; this is asserted on every transaction when the s\axis\data\tuser Channel ID field does not match the value expected by the core.

-event\s\config\tlast\missing: enabled when the CONFIG channel is enabled; this signal is asserted on the last transaction of an incoming vector if s\axis\config\tlast is not seen asserted.

-event\s\config\tlast\unexpected: enabled when the CONFIG channel is enabled, this signal is asserted when s\axis\config\tlast is seen asserted unexpectedly.

-event\s\reload\tlast\missing: enabled when the RELOAD channel is enabled; this signal is asserted on the last transaction of an incoming vector if s\axis\config\tlast is not seen asserted.

-event\s\reload\tlast\unexpected: enabled when the RELOAD channel is enabled; this signal is asserted when s\axis\config\tlast is seen asserted unexpectedly.
+- event_s_data_tlast_unexpected: Enabled when tlast is set to vector-based or packet-based when down converting for the input DATA channel; this event signal is asserted on any transaction when s_axis_data_tlast is asserted unexpectedly. - event_s_data_chanid_incorrect: Enabled when the tuser mode selects tuser to have a chan ID field; this is asserted on every transaction when the s_axis_data_tuser Channel ID field does not match the value expected by the core. - event_s_config_tlast_missing: Enabled when the CONFIG channel is enabled; this signal is asserted on the last transaction of an incoming vector if s_axis_config_tlast is not seen asserted. - event_s_config_tlast_unexpected: Enabled when the CONFIG channel is enabled, this signal is asserted when s_axis_config_tlast is seen asserted unexpectedly. - event_s_reload_tlast_missing: Enabled when the RELOAD channel is enabled; this signal is asserted on the last transaction of an incoming vector if s_axis_reload_tlast is not seen asserted.
+If the core is reset following a tlast_missing event on the RELOAD channel, the core has received a complete coefficient set and the reset does not clear the loaded coefficient vector.
+If only one reload slot has been specified, then a synchronization event needs to occur before another coefficient set can be loaded.
+This is reflected in the reload_tready deassertion.
+If more than one reload slot has been specified, then it is possible to overwrite the previously loaded set before applying a synchronization event. - event_s_reload_tlast_unexpected: Enabled when the RELOAD channel is enabled; this signal is asserted when s_axis_reload_tlast is seen asserted unexpectedly.
+If the core is reset following a tlast_unexpected event on the RELOAD channel, it is safe to load a new complete coefficient vector before triggering a synchronization event.
+The new coefficient vector will overwrite the previous partial coefficient vector.